hschoenburg/ecosystem/STATE_OF_COSMOS.md

 This prong will consist of:

+- Markets for cross-chain validation & security available to new zones
 - Organisations or protocols to facilitate launching zones
 - Secure, sustainable validators operating zones
 - Validators, companies, or products relaying IBC packets
-- Zone maintenance & upgrades
+- Seamless toolkits for zone maintenance & upgrades
 - Scaling zones over time in line with user demand
+- Registry of high-quality, audited, cross-compatible modules for the state machine SDKs

 #### End-user application infrastructure